 Get everything in writing

-- Carefully read the terms and conditions of the contract, as well as the limits of liability and any disclaimers.
+Carefully read the terms and conditions of the contract, as well as the limits of liability and any disclaimers.
 Make sure pick-up and delivery dates are spelled out and understand how the rate is being calculated.
-Don’t pay cash and don’t prepay or make a large deposit.
+Don’t pay cash, don’t prepay or make a large deposit.
 Understand the terms of the insurance coverage and consider purchasing full value protection.

 Keep an inventory of your belongings